Miracle of Sound

-Gavin Dunne (born May 6, 1980), better known by the name of his music project "Miracle of Sound", is an Irish indie musician known for his music inspired by video games, films, and TV shows.
-While not widely known in his home country of Ireland, his music is very popular with the online gaming community, and he has been described as Ireland's most successful indie musician.
+Gavin Dunne (born 6 May 1980), better known by the name of his music project "Miracle of Sound", is an Irish indie musician known for his music inspired by video games, films, and TV shows.
+While not widely known in his home country of Ireland, his music is very popular with the online gaming community, and he has been described as one of Ireland's most successful indie musicians.
 Miracle of Sound is generally a one-man-band, though Dunne occasionally collaborates with other musicians and singers.
-His songs vary widely in genre, typically using a genre that best fits the song's subject; these have included rock, pop, electronic rock, hard rock, heavy metal, alternative rock, tribal music, dubstep, jazz, and even doo-wop.
+His songs vary widely in genre, typically using a genre that best fits the song's subject; these have included rock, pop, electronic rock, hard rock, heavy metal, alternative rock, tribal music, Nordic folk music, dubstep, jazz, and even doo-wop.

 History

 Early life and origins of Miracle of Sound

 Dunne is the son of late Irish poet Seán Dunne and is from Cork, Ireland.
 Before starting Miracle of Sound, Dunne spent 15 years playing in various groups.

 As part of his previous band, Lotus Lullaby, he and his bandmates competed in and won the Bank of Ireland National Student Music Awards in 2006, as well as the Murphy's Battle of the Bands earlier the same year.

 After the break-up of Lotus Lullaby, Dunne became inspired by the video games he was playing and wrote several songs based on his favourite games, intended on conveying the atmosphere of the game or the mood of the characters.
 He began with the song "Gordon Freeman Saved My Life", based on the character from the Half-Life franchise.
 The song amassed 15,000 views in one night on YouTube, something Dunne had struggled to do for years.
 He continued with "The Ballad of Clay Carmine", which had another positive reception, and Dunne realised that he had found a significant niche audience and he continued to write songs based on video games.

 One of these early songs, "Commander Shepard", based on the character from the Mass Effect series of the same name, went viral and eventually amassed millions of views, leading to a rapid rise in popularity for the musician.